Sam Johnson served the 3rd Congressional District of Texas from 1991 to 2019.

-Johnson chronicles his POW experience in solitary confinement in his autobiography, Captive Warriors.
-The book details the stories of eleven of the self-named “Alcatraz Gang,” including great American patriots, such as Jeremiah Denton, Jim Stockdale and Jim Mulligan.
+Sam chronicles his POW experience in solitary confinement in his autobiography, Captive Warriors.
+The book details the stories of the self-named “Alcatraz Gang,” including great American patriots, such as Jeremiah Denton and Jim Stockdale.

-Sam Johnson is married to the former Shirley L. Melton of Dallas.
-They are proud parents of three children and grandparents to ten.Posts by Sam Johnson
+Sam Johnson was married to the late Shirley L. Melton of Dallas, and he is the proud parent of three children and ten grandchildren.Posts by Sam Johnson